 I started publishing regular posts in the spring of 2014 and gathered a small following of people looking for tips on how to improve their squash game.
-I've posted over 200 articles so far and have over 400,000 page views.
+I've posted over 200 articles so far and have over 750,000 page views.
 People from all over the world have access to my blog and I now generate an average of 500-800 views per day.
 Is that good?
 I don't know, but at least I know some of you are enjoying my articles and finding them helpful.
 Where Serious Squash goes from here, I'm not really sure.
-Although now I have produced a full length solo hitting video titled 'The Secrets Of Solo Hitting.'
+Although now I have produced a full length solo hitting video titled 'The Secrets Of Solo Hitting' plus the newest addition 'Mastering Deception.'
 You can check it out at SeriousSquashShop.com.
-There is also a pile of Serious Squash merch available there.

 For now I'll just keep writing about areas of the game that I find interesting and hope that you do as well.
 But I do envision that at some point I will have to hire someone to build a professional website that will make it simple for the viewers to browse from a variety of topics on squash.
 Hopefully I'll get to a point where I can add illustrations and videos to some of my posts, but this is just my side project so we'll see.